ava-labs/coreth/docs/releasing/README.md

 Note this release will likely never be used in AvalancheGo, which should always be using release candidates to accelerate the development process.
 However it is still useful to have a release to indicate the last stable version of coreth.

 ### Post-release
 After you have successfully released a new coreth version, you need to bump all of the versions again in preperation for the next release.
-This will almost always be `$VERSION` + `0.0.1`.
+Note that the release here is not final, and will be reassessed, and possibly changer prior to release.
+Some releases require a major version update, but this will usually be `$VERSION` + `0.0.1`.
 For example:
 ```bash
 export P_VERSION=v0.7.4
 ```